 Criminal Defense Attorney In Reno, NV

 J. Craig Demetras is a trusted criminal defense attorney that provides representation for minor offenses, including criminal record sealing.
+Call us at 775-348-4600 if you need to find a criminal defense lawyer.

 The attorneys at the Law Offices of J. Craig Demetras provides criminal defense representation in all areas of the Nevada court system and the United States District Court, District of Nevada.
 We also offer legal representation for juvenile law and drug related and DUI cases.
 We have extensive experience in criminal trials, with and without a jury, and plea negotiations.
 We provide zealous representation of our clients at all levels of the criminal judicial process: preliminary hearings, bond hearings, arraignments, indictment, discovery, plea negotiations, pre-trial matters, and trials.